Building Agentic Systems: From Simple Loops to Production

 Cost Discipline

-Agent loops consume tokens every turn, and the costs are not linear.
-Context grows with each tool call, so turn 20 is dramatically more expensive than turn 2.
+Agent loops consume tokens every turn, and the costs are not linear — they're quadratic.
+Context grows with each tool call, and every turn re-reads the entire conversation.
+The cost scales with tokens times number of calls, not tokens alone.
 A missing retry cap or a swallowed error can turn a $0.10 run into a $100 one before anyone notices.
-It happens more often than teams admit, usually because the failure path was never instrumented.

-The defenses are straightforward: set per-run token budgets (if an agent approaches its limit, it wraps up or asks before continuing), use model tiering (Haiku for triage, Sonnet for execution — not every step needs a frontier model), and enable prompt caching for large tool definitions.
-Without these, you'll discover the costs in your invoice instead of your logs.
+The defenses are straightforward: set per-run token budgets (if an agent approaches its limit, it wraps up or asks before continuing), use model tiering (Haiku for triage, Sonnet for execution — not every step needs a frontier model), and manage context aggressively.
+JetBrains Research found that observation masking — simply truncating old tool outputs instead of keeping the full context — cut costs by over 50% while improving solve rates by 2.6%.
+Without these measures, you'll discover the costs in your invoice instead of your logs.

-Resist multi-agent architectures until you've hit a clear ceiling with one agent.
-Handoff chains and supervisor-worker patterns exist for genuinely complex orchestration, but they multiply every cost and observability problem listed above.
-Better tools almost always beat more agents.
+Multi-agent architectures — handoff chains, supervisor-worker patterns — exist for genuinely complex orchestration, but they multiply every cost and observability problem listed above.
+In our experience, improving tools has more often been the answer than adding agents.

 If you missed the context, start with Part 1: Workflow Automations vs Agents.